nodejs/wiki-archive/Building-node.js-on-Cygwin-(Windows).md

     export SHELL=/bin/bash
 and re-run make.

+Note: v8 requires gcc-4.x to compile.
+If you still failed here, check gcc version.

 You may also experience this problem when trying to build v0.4.0, try updating your version of gcc.

 Help!
 I've done EVERYTHING above and I'm still having issues…